 Looking for our currently adopted plans?
 Go to our Codes, Plans & Standards page.

-Planning for Our Future
+Planning for our future

+Plans are the foundation of much of what we do in the City.
+They guide our actions and ensure the goals set by the City Council and the community are realized.
 Planning staff in all departments work together with advisory committees, stakeholders, and the general public to ensure that our final, City Council adopted plans are in line with the community's vision outlined in the Comprehensive Plan.